zareismail/nova-trust/README.md

 }
 ```

-At the end, you should insert `NovaTrust\Interacts WithNovTrust` trait in the users model.
+At the end, you should insert `NovaTrust\Concenrs\InteractsWithNovTrust` trait in the users model.

 ## Configuration